Founded in 1978

 - Provide two letters of recommendation.
 Recommendation letters should be from individuals who know you well and can attest to your personality, character, and leadership abilities (Teachers, Youth Group Leaders, Counselors, etc. Not family members.)

-- Attend one of our “Get Acquainted Sessions” where you’ll have the opportunity to meet the Sponsors and some current Connection members.
-You’ll learn more about Connection, the responsibilities and requirements, and view photos and video highlights of all we did last year!
+- Attend a Connection Meet and Greet where you’ll have the opportunity to meet the Sponsors and some current Connection members.
+You’ll learn more about Connection, the responsibilities and requirements, and view photos of all we did last year!

-All of our Get Acquainted Sessions will be located in the Meeting Room of Fountain Hall on the Raymond campus.
+All of the Connection Meet and Greets will be located in the Centennial Room of Fountain Hall on the Raymond Campus.
+We invite you to attend one of these Meet and Greets:

 Each year, one Connection member receives the Kay Cliffe Memorial Award: